gsforza/emacs-the-adhd-way/docs/01-first-steps.md

 - Kill the currently active window: `C-x 0`
 - Kill all other windows beside the active one: `C-x 1`
 - Move cursor to next frame: `C-x o`

+# Side note
+Just for reference, I am using Emacs 26.3 on Fedora 31 Workstation.